3 Best Ways to Backup Your iPhone Messages

 Your iPhone will begin syncing your messages with iCloud.

-To sync conversations from other apps with iCloud, scroll down to the relevant app items (e.g. WhatsApp) and tap to toggle them ON.
+Want to sync conversations from other apps with iCloud?
+Scroll down to the relevant app items (e.g. WhatsApp) and tap to toggle them ON.

-Before you begin, make sure that your iPhone is connected to Wi-Fi and is plugged into a power source.
+1. Connect your iPhone to Wi-Fi and a power source.

 iCloud Backup options in iPhone Settings